ciraganenicole/Capstone-Project/README.md

 # Capstone-Project

 > This project, the capstone, is made at the end of each module in order to recap all skills we gain during the apprendship period.
-It helps  to master some skills and made researches about what seems not understanding during the program.
+It helps  to master some skills and made researches about what seems not understanding during the whole program.

 ![ciraganenicole github io_Capstone-Project_(Nest Hub)](https://user-images.githubusercontent.com/72297212/157456475-a36a92c0-a30c-42be-b43e-6ba733abaf33.png)